 Multistreaming, or streaming to multiple platforms, is the best way to reap the benefits of streaming to more platforms without having to do extra work.
 A good multistreaming tool helps you keep everything focused in one place — streaming, scheduling, and audience interaction.
 Plus you get the benefit of a greater reach and a wider audience.

 Pairing Facebook and YouTube is sort of a standard Facebook Live tip for multistreaming.
 That way, you’ve covered the biggest social network and the biggest video platform (and second biggest search engine) in the world.
 That’s a tried and tested strategy, and it’s very easy to perform if you pick a good simulcasting tool.
-However, there are more platforms you can use, including Twitch and Periscope, so don’t be afraid to experiment.
+However, there are more platforms you can use, including Twitch, so don’t be afraid to experiment.

 Facebook Live has two distinct advantages that make it worth looking into.
 One is that it offers the reach of the world’s largest social network.
 The other is that it allows you to publish the hottest form of content right now — live video.
 If you’re able to harness these two advantages well, you can use them for anything from reaching new audiences to giving the existing ones more options to stay in touch with your content.
 All you need is some know-how, affordable hardware, and some multistreaming software.
 That, and these five Facebook Live tips.